petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-an-orders-page.md

 ---
 # Creating an Orders Page

-The Orders page displays a customer's open orders or placed orders.
+The Orders page displays a customer's open orders and placed orders.
 You can select pending orders and continue to check out or delete them completely.
-You can select a placed order to view more details about the order.
+You can select a placed order to view more details about a specific order.

 ## Creating a New Page